HomeResourcesGreat credit cards for people ...

 • $0 intro annual fee for the first year, and then a $95 annual fee after that.

-• The 6% cashback at supermarkets is a great perk, particularly for families who spend a lot of money on groceries.
+• The 6% cash back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%) is a great perk, particularly for families who spend a lot of money on groceries.

-• There is also often an intro bonus offer on the card, which could help you boost your cash back earnings early on.
+• There is also often a welcome offer on the card, which could help you boost your cash back earnings early on.
 You’ll want to calculate your potential cash back earnings to see if you’ll likely come out ahead after paying the fee.

 Our featured luxury travel card